dustinpfister/blog_posts/_posts/threejs-examples-lookat-with-apply-euler.md

 ### The airplane module r0

 There is showing what the problem is, and figuring out how to deal with the problem.
 However before I can start to do any of that I will want to have a way to create some kind of object that does not symmetrical.
 That is that I will want to have some kind of object where it is clear what side is the top, bottom, and front at least.
 So I came up with some quick code that will be used to create this kind of object.

+Nothing fancy with this module, just a create method that when called will create a group with a bunch of nested mesh objects as children.

 ```js
 // airplane.js - r0 - from threejs-examples-lookat-with-apply-euler